 In November 2005, THDA initiated the BUILD Loan Program to build the capacity of nonprofit organizations to provide affordable housing to low income Tennesseans.
 The approximately \$5.0 million loan program supports the production of affordable housing by providing low interest short term loans to eligible nonprofit organizations.
-BUILD loan funds may be used for new construction or rehabilitation of units for homeownership or rental housing, land acquisition, predevelopment activities, and site preparation.
+BUILD loan funds may be used for new construction, land acquisition, development activities and site preparation.